Ty-Ap/portfolio-prep/README.md

 What excites me most about tech, is that it's an industry of creation.
 Proof of work and creative spark given logical framework rule the industry, and that is such a start contrast from Army and Medical work.

-A headshot of your wonderful face, approximately 200x250 pixels.

 [headshot](WIN_20230108_12_23_25_Pro.jpg)
 [background](WIN_20230108_12_32_00_Pro.jpg)
 [slot1](Screenshot(98).png)